-- Connector ID The numeric ID of the connector used to refer to the connector from the Masking API. - Connector The name of the connector. - Meta Data Source The type of connector.
-One of Database, File, or Mainframe. - Type The specific type of connector. - Edit Edit the connector.
+- Connector ID The numeric ID of the connector used to refer to the connector from the masking API. - Connector The name of the connector. - Meta Data Source The type of connector.
+E.g. Database, File, or Mainframe. - Type The specific type of connector. - Edit Edit the connector.
 See more details below. - Delete Delete the connector.
 See more details below.